 Standard Spark Plugs

 This is the most common spark plug available.
 Made from solid copper with a central electrode made of nickel alloy, this type has the largest diameter among the other types of spark plugs which means it needs more voltage to generate current.
 It has high conductivity and can stand heat well but its nickel alloy component is not durable.
 This means that it tends to wear out faster that other types.
 Usually needing replacement every 40,000kms.

 Platinum Spark Plugs

 So what’s the difference?
 A double platinum spark plug has platinum plates on the center and ground electrode which is designed for the “waste spark” type of DIS.
-This system requires the spark to jump from the center to side electrode and then back.
+This system requires the spark to jump from the center to the side electrode and then back.
 It is more reliable and is not easily affected by environmental conditions.
 Replacement recommendations for this type of spark plug is usually between 80-100,000kms.

 Iridium Spark Plugs

 The most expensive type of spark plug is the iridium type.
 It is harder and more durable and generally lasts longer than platinum types.
 They have a smaller center electrode and fine wire centers which can generate current faster.
 It provides better power and complete combustion that leads to better engine performance.
-Replacement recommendations for this type of spark plug is usually between 100-150,000kms.
+Replacement recommendations for this type of spark plug are usually between 100-150,000kms.